HomeBlog Home

 10. Fox Run

-With a resident average age of 53, most homeowners are families and established professionals.
-For those moving to Fox Run with school-aged children, the best schools in the area are Mangum Elementary School, George L Carrington Middle School, and Orange High School.
+For families with school-aged children, the area is served by Mangum Elementary School, George L. Carrington Middle School, and Orange High School.

 Local Favorites: